 Daly said the fall armyworms are too far along in their development for organic pest control methods to work.
 If the pest is found in large numbers, we will spray the appropriate insecticide, while maintaining environmentally safe measures.

-Perma-Green’s staff is certified with the OISC (Office of Indiana State Chemist) to work with fertilizers, pesticides, and seeds, ensuring the safety of your family and pets, truth in labeling, and the protection of our environment.
+Perma-Green’s lawn care staff is certified with the OISC (Office of Indiana State Chemist) to work with fertilizers, pesticides, and seeds, ensuring the safety of your family and pets, truth in labeling, and the protection of our environment.

 If your lawn is invaded and damaged, you’ll need to renovate your lawn with a full-season plan- customized to the lawn’s damage, soil type, and other factors.

 What is an armyworm?

 Daly and Perma-Green are trained and certified through the Purdue University Extension for compliance and safety.
 Daly offers this link to Purdue University for more information about the Fall Armyworm.

 How can I treat my yard and kill the armyworm?